 Every year, the European Best Destinations (EBD) organization releases its list of European cities hosting the best Christmas markets.
-While some big markets like Winter Wonderland in Hyde Park are unfortunately cancelled due to COVID-19, this list has been carefully curated to feature the European cities where it should still be possible to enjoy the magic of Christmas in 2020.
+While some big markets such as Winter Wonderland in Hyde Park are unfortunately cancelled due to COVID-19, this list has been carefully curated to feature the European cities where it should still be possible to enjoy the magic of Christmas.

 Many European cities and towns have their own traditional end-of-year holiday festivities; so this list should be perfect for those who are a little tired of their hometowns usual celebrations and want to experience something new.

 The Safest Christmas Markets/Destinations in Europe were chosen on the basis of a number of criteria including but not limited to: number of Covid-19 cases per million inhabitants, number of hospital beds per inhabitant, proximity of airports, establishment of sanitary measures, hygiene charts, masks and circulation routes inside the Christmas markets.

 All the markets are situated in destinations less affected by coronavirus and feature contactless payment methods, merchants wearing protective masks or visors and sign posted routes to aid social distancing.

 As the Covid-19 situation continues to evolve across Europe, we strongly recommend double-checking local regulations before visiting any of these markets or booking a trip for the winter season.

 The EBD organization proclaims Madeira as the safest European destination for a winter holiday this year with up to 12 times fewer cases of COVID-19 per million inhabitants than other EU destinations and no deaths.

 There is no quarantine on arrival for travellers that have taken a Covid-19 test 72 hours prior to departure, while airport scanning and other safety and hygiene protocols such as the wide use of masks provide another line of defence.